helidon-io/helidon-build-tools/helidon-cli-maven-plugin/README.md

 If an error occurs during a build, the loop waits for a file change and tries again.

 Any `pom.xml` change triggers a full build, meaning a [phase](https://maven.apache.org/ref/3.6.3/maven-core/lifecycles.html) such as `process-classes` is executed.
 An incremental build executes only the specific goal(s) bound to the watched directory, e.g. `resources:resources` for files in the `src/main/resources` directory or `compiler:compile` for files in the `src/main/java` directory.

 The actual source/resource directories and their includes/excludes are configured with the `maven-compiler-plugin` and `maven-resources-plugin` and are discovered by this plugin; however, the goal(s) to execute on a file change are configurable here.
-Further, the full build phase and custom directories can also be configured...
+Further, custom directories and goals can be added to incremental builds, and the full build phase can be changed...

 ### Configuration